SidneyNemzer/elm-port-helper/README.md

       name: 'examplePortComplete'
     },
     func: ([val0, val1, val2]) => {
-      // This isn't a very useful port, but hopefully you get the idea return val0.indexOf(val1) + val2
+      // This isn't a very useful port
+      // TODO Better example?
+      return val0.indexOf(val1) + val2
     }
+  },
+  examplePort2: message => {
+    // As you can see, this port has no callback, so the function is defined
+    // directly as the value instead at port.func alert(message)
   }
 })
 ```